Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Pancakes are easy enough to throw together, and you can even make a big batch and freeze them.
 With that in mind, microwavable pancakes are better left behind the glass doors of the grocery store’s frozen food section.

-Baby carrots get put in your cart to get put in your fridge to their inevitable slime-coated death.
-They don’t maintain their integrity for very long and they also seem to be inconsistent with quality.
+Baby carrots are put in your cart to be put in your fridge, where they inevitably succumb to their slime-coated demise.
+They don’t maintain their integrity for very long, and they also appear to be inconsistent in terms of quality.
 Despite being generally affordable, whole carrots are even cheaper, they’re more versatile, and they last longer.
 Opt for those instead.

 You might pay $1 a piece for single-serve yogurts, or you can get a 32-ounce container for around $3 and portion it out yourself.
-There is a clearly better choice to be made here, and it looks something like not wasting your money on little cups of yogurt.
+There is a clearly better choice to be made here, and it appears to be avoiding the waste of money on small cups of yogurt.

 Woman shopping for raw corn in supermarkets